Prison nurse in Guadalupe County tests positive for COVID-19

 Wexford Health did not immediately respond to an email or phone call seeking comment on the woman’s health or employment status or what steps the health care provider is taking to ensure the virus is not passed from employees to inmates.

-As of Thursday, Harrison said, eight inmates and 33 staffers in the state's 11 prisons have been tested for the virus.
+As of Thursday, Harrison said, eight inmates and 33 staffers in the state’s 11 prisons had been tested for the virus.
 All but the Wexford nurse tested negative, Harrison said.

 The American Civil Liberties Union of New Mexico and the statewide Law Offices of the Public Defender filed a petition April 14 asking the state Supreme Court to order Gov. Michelle Lujan Grisham to release certain categories of prisoners whose numbers represent about a third of the state’s nearly 7,000 inmates to reduce the chances of an outbreak inside the New Mexico prison system.